 What can happen?
 When?
-NAB Capital Notes 5 impacted?
+(1) NAB Capital Notes 7 impacted?
 Is APRA approval required?
-1 Do conditions apply?
-What value will a Holder receive for each NAB Capital Note 5?
+Do conditions apply?
+What value will a Holder receive for each NAB Capital Note 7?
 In what form will that value be provided to Holders?
+Further information Redemption / Resale in other circumstances If a Tax Event or Regulatory Event occurs All or some Yes Yes \$100 (Face Value) (9) Cash Section 2.5

+Ranking

-Further information Redemption/ Resale in other circumstances If a Tax Event or Regulatory Event occurs All or some Yes Yes \$100 (Face Value)5 Cash Section 2.5 Ranking In a winding up of NAB, NAB Capital Notes 5 rank ahead of Ordinary Shares, equally amongst themselves, equally with Equal Ranking Instruments and junior to Senior Creditors (including depositors and holders of Tier 2 Capital Instruments), as shown in Table 2.
-However, the amount of any return in a winding up will be adversely affected if a Loss Absorption Event has occurred
+In a winding up of NAB, NAB Capital Notes 7 rank ahead of Ordinary Shares, equally amongst themselves, equally with Equal Ranking Instruments and junior to Senior Creditors (including depositors and holders of Tier 2 Capital Instruments), as shown in Table 2.
+However, the amount of any return in a winding up will be adversely affected if a Loss Absorption Event has occurred.

-1 Holders should not expect that APRA approval will be given.

-2 To be eligible as Additional Tier 1 Capital, NAB cannot have the right to Redeem or Resell NAB Capital Notes 5 earlier than the fifth anniversary of the Issue Date or later than two years before the first scheduled Mandatory Conversion Date (other than for certain tax or regulatory reasons).

-3 The Conversion conditions are designed to ensure that on a Conversion (other than following a Loss Absorption Event) Holders receive approximately \$101 worth of Ordinary Shares for each NAB Capital Note 5 they hold, and that the Ordinary Shares they receive following Conversion are capable of being sold on the ASX.
+- (1) If any of these dates are not Business Days, due to the Business Day convention, the event will occur on the next Business Day. - (2) Holders should not expect that APRA approval will be given. - (3) To be eligible as Additional Tier 1 Capital, NAB cannot have the right to Redeem or Resell NAB Capital Notes 7 earlier than the fifth anniversary of the Issue Date or later than two years before the first Scheduled Mandatory Conversion Date (other than for certain tax or regulatory reasons). - (4) The Mandatory Conversion Conditions are designed to ensure that on Conversion (other than following a Loss Absorption Event) Holders receive approximately \$101 worth of Ordinary Shares for each NAB Capital Note 7 they hold, and that the Ordinary Shares they receive following Conversion are capable of being sold on the ASX.
 However, the Ordinary Shares received on Conversion may be worth more or less than \$101.
-The number of Ordinary Shares that Holders will receive will not be greater than the Maximum Conversion Number.

-4 Based on a Face Value of \$100 and a 1% discount.

-5 If a Conversion (other than on account of a Loss Absorption Event), Redemption or Resale occurs on a day that is not a scheduled Distribution Payment Date, Holders of NAB Capital Notes 5 which are being Converted, Redeemed or Resold will also receive a Distribution in respect of these NAB Capital Notes 5 for the period from (and including) the immediately preceding Distribution Payment Date to (but not including) the date on which the Conversion, Redemption or Resale occurs (provided the conditions to payment are met, including the Directors resolving to pay the Distribution).

-- 6 The number of NAB Capital Notes 5 Converted will depend on how much Common Equity Tier 1 Capital NAB needs.
-However, where a Loss Absorption Event occurs on account of a Non Viability Trigger Event and a public sector injection of funds is required, NAB must convert all NAB Capital Notes 5.
-See Section 2.7 for further information. - 7 If a NAB Capital Note 5 is Written Off, all rights (including to Distributions) in respect of that NAB Capital Note 5 will be terminated, and the Holder will not have their capital repaid.
+The number of Ordinary Shares that Holders will receive will not be greater than the Maximum Conversion Number. - (5) Based on a Face Value of \$100 and a 1% discount. - (6) If a Conversion (other than on account of a Loss Absorption Event), Redemption or Resale occurs on a day that is not a scheduled Distribution Payment Date, Holders of NAB Capital Notes 7 which are being Converted, Redeemed or Resold will also receive a Distribution in respect of these NAB Capital Notes 7 for the period from (and including) the immediately preceding Distribution Payment Date to (but not including) the date on which the Conversion, Redemption or Resale occurs (provided the conditions to payment are met, including the Directors resolving to pay the Distribution). - (7) In the case of Conversion on account of a Loss Absorption Event, NAB Capital Notes 7 are required to be Written Off if, for any reason, Conversion does not occur within the required time. - (8) The number of NAB Capital Notes 7 Converted will depend on how much Common Equity Tier 1 Capital NAB needs.
+However, where a Loss Absorption Event occurs on account of a Non-Viability Trigger Event and a public sector injection of funds is required, NAB must convert all NAB Capital Notes 7.
+See Section 2.7 for further information. - (9) If a NAB Capital Note 7 is Written Off, all rights (including to Distributions) in respect of that NAB Capital Note 7 will be terminated, and the Holder will not have their capital repaid.